stfalcon-studio/swipeable-button/README.md

 You can use many attributes for more flexibility and convenience of use.
 Here's the full list:
 - isChecked - Initial state.
 Default state is unchecked.
 - isEnabled - Is button enabled.
 Boolean.
 True by default
-- checkedText - Text for checked state
+- textChecked - Text for checked state
-- uncheckedText - Text for unchecked state
+- textUnchecked - Text for unchecked state
+- textColorChecked - Text color when button is checked
+- textColorUnchecked - Text color when button is unchecked
 - textSize - Text size
 - thresholdStart - Value in range [0..1] indicates how much user need to swipe to change status from unchecked to checked.
 0.5 by default
 - thresholdEnd - Value in range [0..1] indicates how much user need to swipe to change status from checked to unchecked.
 0.5 by default
-- textColorChecked - Text color when button is checked
-- textColorUnchecked - Text color when button is unchecked
 - checkedBackground - Button background for checked state.
 - uncheckedBackground - Button background for unchecked state.
 - checkedToggleBackground - Toggle background when button is checked.